 Understand that not all lane-change accidents are created equal.
 Highway driving involves high speeds – and subsequently greater damage.
 On local roadways, additional property damage may result, in addition to injury for both parties.

 Was your vehicle hit as another driver attempted to change lanes?
-If you’re recovering from a life-changing accident, with bills piling up due to time off work, Trantolo & Trantolo’s car accident lawyers are here to help.
+If you’re recovering from a life-changing accident, with bills piling up due to time off work, Trantolo & Trantolo’s Connecticut car accident lawyers are here to help.
 To learn more, give us a call today.